 The City of Kalamunda’s Environmental Health services’ guidelines for greywater reuse may be found here.

-guzzling showerheads for highly efficient replacements at no cost.
-Visit their website to find out more.
+for highly efficient replacements at no cost.
+Visit their website to find out more about their waterwise offers.

 Join a volunteer Friends group to protect a local reserve along a waterway.
 Planting native species along waterways